aspnetzero/documents/docs/en/Features-Passwordless-Login.md

 # Passwordless Login

-ASP.NET Zero is ready to provide passwordless login, but it is disabled by default.
-You can easily enable this in the `User Management` tab, on the host settings page.
+ASP.NET Zero provides passwordless login feature out of the box, but it is disabled by default.
+It can be enabled in the `User Management` tab, on the host settings page.

+When a user requests to login using passwordless login feature, a 6-digit unique code will be sent to users email address or phone number depending on users selection on passwordless login page.

+- A Passwordless login code can be used only once.
+- When a passwordless login code is verified, it can't be used anymore.

 ![Passwordless login settings](images/passwordless-login-settings.png)